hhtquang/javacode/README.md

 To build from the source code
 1. Run mvn clean install.
 2. The built JAR can be found in the ./target/ directory.
+10. I just add this steps for testing AWS pipeline